joshtemple/analytics-challenge/README.md

 - `component`: The nutritional component being measured
 - `value`: The value of the measurement

 **The measurements are in different units**, depending on the component being measured.
 The `units` table maps each component to its unit of measurement.
-The `conversion` table maps each unit of measurement to a decmial conversion factor that converts values of each given unit of measurement to grams.
+The `conversion` table maps each unit of measurement to a decimal conversion factor that converts values of each given unit of measurement to grams.

 ### Getting started
-Once you've cloned the repo, run the Python script **dbgen.py**, which will create and populate the SQLite database, usda.db, to be used for this analysis.
+Once you've cloned the repo, run the Python script `dbgen.py`, which will create and populate the SQLite database, `usda.db` to be used for this analysis. **If you accidentally delete or modify the tables in this database, you can re-run this script to create fresh data.**